sorciosecco/oadmet-pxr-activity-prediction/README.md

 # Overview
 The Pregnane-X Receptor (PXR) is a nuclear receptor that regulates the expression of drug metabolizing enzymes.
 Activation of PXR by small molecule ligands can increase enzyme levels, potentially leading to adverse drug-drug interactions and toxicity, making it an important antitarget in drug discovery and a major determinant of the adsorption, distribution, metabolism, excretion, and toxicity (ADMET) profile of new drug candidates.
 The OpenADMET organization has opened a challenge focused on the prediction of PXR activation by small molecules.
 The challenge participants are tasked with training quantitative structure-activity relationship (QSAR) models to predict the pEC<sub>50</sub> values of a blind test set containing 513 PXR ligands.
 The preliminary results place me among the top 50 participants, with models achieving coefficient of determination (R<sup>2</sup>) values between 0.5 and 0.6.
 # Data preparation
-The training set was composed of three datasets provided by OpenADMET: the original training dataset (n=4139), the crudes dataset (n=347) and the semipure dataset (n=90).
-The original training set was the first to be released with the beginning of the challenge.
-The other two datasets were released in a second time.
-The test set was composed by 513 compounds of which, 253 had unblinded pEC<sub>50</sub> values and 260 had blinded pEC<sub>50</sub> values.
-RDKit was used to standardised the compounds' SMILES of all datasets as follows.
-Salts were stripped of their smaller fragment, SMILES were neutralised and the canonical SMILES and InChIKey were generated.
-Duplicates were aggregated by calculating the mean of their pEC<sub>50</sub> values.
-There was only one duplicated compound in the original training set.
-Two compounds were removed because they were outside the (min 4, max 75) number of heavy atoms limits and one more was removed because it contained a non standard element.
-The training datasets were concatenated resulting in a total of 4570 compounds.
-The test set compounds were process in the same way and none of them was removed with this data preparation workflow.
-Finally, the training data was split into 5 parts for cross-validation using the Tanimoto similarity splitter provided by the deepchem package.
+The training set combined three datasets provided by OpenADMET:
+-   Original training dataset (n = 4,139)
+-   Crudes dataset (n = 347)
+-   Semipure dataset (n = 90)
+The original training dataset was released at the start of the challenge, while the Crudes and Semipure datasets became available later.
+The test set consisted of 513 compounds, of which 253 had publicly available (unblinded) pEC`<sub>`{=html}50`</sub>`{=html} values and 260 remained blinded.
+All datasets were standardized using RDKit.
+The preprocessing workflow included:
+-   Removing salts while retaining the largest fragment.
+-   Neutralizing molecules.
+-   Generating canonical SMILES and InChIKeys.
+-   Aggregating duplicate compounds by averaging their pEC`<sub>`{=html}50`</sub>`{=html} values.
+Only one duplicate compound was identified in the original training dataset.
+Three compounds were removed from the training data: - two because they fell outside the permitted heavy atom range (4--75), - one because it contained a non-standard element.
+After concatenation, the final training set contained **4,570 compounds**.
+The same preprocessing pipeline was applied to the test set, and no compounds were removed.
+Finally, the training data were split into five folds for cross-validation using the Tanimoto similarity splitter implemented in DeepChem.
 # Molecular descriptors
 I represented the compounds with a combination of 2D and 3D features:
 1. Morgan fingerprints with radius 2 and 2048 bits to represent the local chemical environment.